 Realism is obviously manifest in Emma’s obsession with goods and fame (she has dozens of pairs of shoes and numerous dresses, bedecks herself with bracelets, rings, necklaces.
 They represent ‘something rather more solid than love’ to lean upon.
 The realism is further apparent in the pathology of Emma’s physical and mental states and in examples of individuals who mirror or contrast with her values.
 First and foremost is perhaps, the chemist and druggist, Homais.
 He is a negative figure to be sure is also seeking improved status through questionable means.
 Flaubert depicts him at times as a harmless busybody, dreamer, and a figure of fun.
 Yet Homais also embodies of a deeply satirical perception.
 He represents the upward mobile middle class of supercilious usurpers.
 Presenting himself as a deep thinker and analyzer, the narrator nonetheless remarks that ‘he sold himself, in fact, he prostituted himself’, uses the newspaper to gain influence of over public opinion and is ‘guided always by a love of progress and a hatred of priests’.
 All these characteristics are symptoms of an age loosened from enduring values, focused instead on public acclaim.
 Analogously, then, he is counterpoint to Emma’s quixotic classes with reality.
 While he rises socially, however, she falls.

 L’heureux, the usurious merchant, fits into this category of negative characters, for he engages in deceptive business practices.
 He is ‘a wheedler, a crawler’ who slays people with his bills.
 He lures others into unnecessary indebtedness, nurtures Emma’s consumerism, and egregiously overcharges Charles at his most vulnerable moment when he is sorely distressed over Emma’s protracted illness.
-Following Rodolphe’s break-up with her, she is devasted at having to realize that Rodolphe correctly diagnoses the outcome of their liaison when he tellingly asks: ‘Do you realize to what an abyss I was dragging you, poor angel? [...]
+Following Rodolphe’s break-up with her, she is devastated at having to realize that Rodolphe correctly diagnoses the outcome of their liaison when he tellingly asks: ‘Do you realize to what an abyss I was dragging you, poor angel? [...]
 You were going along in blind confidence, believing in the future’, insensitive to the weariness that would eventually overtake their love and of the suffering she would experience.
 Ah, what wretched and senseless things are we, he exclaims.
 Dashed romantic yearnings cast Emma into a nigh comatose state with body and soul drained of animation.
 She is, indeed, but a thing.
 The need for funding for her care and the running of the household increases dramatically.
 After Emma’s passing, the money difficulties begin anew.
 Egged on by L’heureux, others make demands for payment for services and goods as well.
 The narrator pungently remarks: ‘Now everyone began to help themselves.’
 They took insolent advantage of Charles in his demoralized state.
 Thus, L’heureux’s deception is even more consequential than Rodolphe’s seduction of Emma, even though both exploit her as a ‘thing’ for their own gain.
 Is it all a matter of fate, as Rodolphe asserts?
 Perhaps.
 If the view of humans as wretched and senseless things extends to L’heureux and Homais.
 L’heureux’s usury is thus the ultimate cause of Emma’s and Charles’s demise and despair.